A topic from the subject of Inorganic Chemistry in Chemistry.

 Key Points

-• Surface Properties: Surface chemistry focuses on the outermost layers of solids, which exhibit unique properties due to broken bonds and dangling orbitals.
+• Surface Properties: Surface chemistry focuses on the outermost layers of solids, which exhibit unique properties due to unsaturated bonds and dangling orbitals.
+These surface atoms have different electronic environments compared to bulk atoms, leading to increased reactivity.

-• Surface Interactions: Solids interact with gases, liquids, and other solids at their surfaces, leading to phenomena such as adsorption, chemisorption, and catalysis.
+• Surface Interactions: Solids interact with gases, liquids, and other solids at their surfaces, leading to phenomena such as adsorption (physical and chemical), chemisorption, and catalysis.
+Understanding these interactions is vital for controlling surface properties.

 Introduction

-Adsorption is a surface phenomenon that occurs when atoms, ions, or molecules from a gas or liquid accumulate on the surface of a solid.
-The solid is known as the adsorbent, and the substance being adsorbed is called the adsorbate.
-In this experiment, charcoal will be used as the adsorbent and iodine as the adsorbate.
+Adsorption is a surface phenomenon where atoms, ions, or molecules from a gas or liquid accumulate on the surface of a solid.
+The solid is the adsorbent (in this case, charcoal), and the substance being adsorbed is the adsorbate (iodine).
+This experiment demonstrates the adsorption of iodine from an aqueous solution onto activated charcoal.

 Materials